JSv4/OCRUSREX/README.md

 * **tesseract_config** = 'print'
    * Pass a method in for this argument to have verbose OCR message passed to this function as the first argument.
    If you leave it as None, standard print() function is used.

+* **logger** = None
+   * If you want to pass a specific logger in to expose inner verbose messages (particularly for multithreaded and multiprocessed versions), Pass the logger object in here.
+It must support .info and .error calls.
+If you leave this as None, verbose uses standard Python print() function.

 ### FUTURE